PaulDJoachim/semantic-mapper/README.md

 - Only tested on GPT-2 models, which aren't really intelligent enough to function as an actual proof of concept. (larger models will need better memory management)
 - Clustering parameters need tuning for different domains.
-- Currently no quantitative metrics for "semantic divergence"
+- Currently no quantitative metrics for "semantic divergence".
+Debatable as to whether or not sentence embeddings constitute a valid evaluation of meaning.
+- DBSCAN algorithm might be sub-optimal for quantifying embedding similarity.
 - Visualization is bare-bones and could use more features/polish
 - Data output is sparse at the moment.
 Could use JSON reports with more comprehensive stats.
 - Limited testing on different model types and prompt categories